 • Thyroid hormone (prescribed for low thyroid activity)

-• If you are receiving allergy shots or other immunotherapy under the tongue.
-Use of more than one of these types of medicines together may increase the likelihood of a severe allergic reaction.
+• is receiving allergy shots or other immunotherapy under the tongue.
+Use of more than one of these types of medicines together may increase the likelihood of a severe allergic reaction

-• Stop taking ODACTRA and contact your doctor if you have any mouth surgery procedures (such as tooth removal), develop any mouth infections, ulcers or cuts in the mouth or throat, or have heartburn, difficulty swallowing, pain with swallowing, chest pain that does not go away or worsens, asthma or any other breathing condition that worsens, or any type of serious allergic reaction.
+• Stop taking ODACTRA and contact your doctor if you or your child has any mouth surgery procedures (such as tooth removal), develops any mouth infections, ulcers or cuts in the mouth or throat, or has heartburn, difficulty swallowing, pain with swallowing, chest pain that does not go away or worsens, asthma or any other breathing condition that gets worse, or any type of serious allergic reaction.

 You are encouraged to report negative side effects of prescription drugs to the FDA.